wehr-to/linux-hardening-playbook/README.md

 # 🛡️ linux-hardening-toolkit

-This repository contains hardened configurations, scripts, and templates designed to reduce risk in Linux environments — whether cloud-based, on-prem, or homelab.
+This repository contains hardened configurations, scripts, and templates designed to reduce risk in Linux environments, whether cloud-based, on-prem, or homelab.
 It follows CIS Benchmarks, NIST principles, and real-world blue team experience.

 ## 🧠 Why This Exists